Toll Brothers: New 52-Week Low Set Today (TOL) | Comtex SmarTrend

 Toll Brothers: New 52-Week Low Set Today (TOL)

-Toll Brothers (NYSE:TOL) traded today at a new 52-week low of $25.84.
-Approximately 282,000 shares have changed hands today, as compared to an average 30-day volume of 2.5 million shares.
+Shares of Toll Brothers (NYSE:TOL) traded today at $14.00, breaking its 52-week low.
+This new low was reached on below average trading volume as 1.1 million shares traded hands, while the average 30-day volume is approximately 2.8 million shares.

 Toll Brothers, Inc. builds luxury homes, serving both move-up and empty nester buyers in several regions of the United States.
 The Company builds customized single and attached homes, primarily on land that it develops and improves.
 Toll Brothers also operates its own architectural, engineering, mortgage, title, security, landscape, insurance brokerage, and manufacturing operations.